MaitreGEEK/recapbot/README.md

 Tada it works

-Change the token in specificConfig.json
+Change the token and clientId in config.json with yours